tuur/STPS/README.md

 ```

 ##### Origins
-These can be created by `lphc.py` during classification and contain the links between indices of the positive hypotheses that were found, and their corresponding unlabeled and labeled indices.
-They have the format:
+These can be created by `lphc.py` during classification and contain the links between indices of the positive hypotheses that were found, and the unlabeled and labeled indices from which the positive hypothesis was constructed.
+Each line has the format:
 ```unlabeled_index <space> labeled_index <tab> positive_hypothesis_index```.
 For example:
 ```